Don’t kid yourself… People form opinions based on initial perceptions all day, every day. It’s just what human beings are wired to do.

 We do it offline when we meet someone new or see a person walking down the street.
 We form a perception, even if subconsciously, as a natural reaction to what we see, feel and hear.

-For example when meeting someone new or viewing a passerby:
+For example, when meeting someone new or viewing a passerby:

-I was on Facebook the other day and so hope that our global enemies do not judge our culture by what I saw there.
-Posts? filled with profanity, sexual innuendo and ignorance.
-Most comments appearing as though the author couldn’t put a correctly structured sentence together if their life depended on it.
+I was on Facebook the other day and hoped that our global enemies do not judge our culture by what I saw there.
+I’m not a fan of social media and use it primarily for my businesses.

 This time, I went off the beaten path to some trending topics to check them out.
 Yikes!
 Posts filled with profanity, sexual innuendo, and ignorance.
 What I saw confirmed to me why I’m not “into” social media.